cobbdb/jquery-beacons/readme.md

 * Type: ```function```

 Companion for the `onscreen` callback.
-This behaves according to the same rules as `onscreen` except applies to when the beacon scroll off the viewport instead.
+This behaves according to the same rules as `onscreen` except applies to when the beacon scrolls off the viewport instead.

 #### options.range